florentpoujol/laravel-attributes-metadata/readme_v3.md

 It will be an update migration if we can find a file name that contain `CreatePostsTable` in the migration directory.

 Make sure to inspect the file afterward, to fix the `down()` method that is never handled automaticaly for updates and make sure the content of the `up()` is also actually ok.

+## Setting up models from their attribute metadata

+Model behavior is configurable by a bunch of properties on them like the ones below:
+- `$primaryKey`, `$incrementing` and `$keyType`
+- `$guarded`, `$fillable` and `$hidden`
+- `$attributes` (default values)
+- `$dates`
+- `$casts`

+If attribute metadata contain the right information, it is possible to altogether forget about any of them and just add the `SetupModelFromAttributeMetadata` trait on the model.
+The trait do not populate the properties, it overrides the corresponding methods of the base model that usually returns the value of the property.
+So as always with traits be careful if you have overridden one of these methods, yourself or any package, there may be conflict.

+**Any values existing on the properties takes precedence over the values defined in the metadata.**

+Note that when using this trait all metadata instance are resolved on model boot.

+## Dynamic relations

+If you want relations to be handled via the metadata, you can add the `HandlesRelationsFromAttributeMetadata` trait on your models.

+Note that it override the `__call` magic methods, so be careful with conflicts with other traits that may do the same.

+If relations are defined in the metadata, you do not need anymore to define them as actual method on the model itself.
+But you still can, and those hardcoded in the model class will take precedence.
+Of course you can still access them both as a method -that return a Relationship instance- and as property -that returns the result of the DB query-.